 HTLGI (Human Translation (unassisted by any technology))

-A term describing a form of translation performed entirely by a human without any technological assistance.
+A tongue-in-cheek term for translation performed entirely by a human, without any computational or automated assistance.

 Curious about software localization beyond the terminology?